MrMicky-FR/FastBoard/README.md

 When using ViaBackwards on a post-1.13 server with pre-1.13 clients, older clients may receive incomplete lines.
 To solve this problem, you can override the `hasLinesMaxLength()` method and return `true` for older clients.
-For example using the ViaVersion API:
+For example, using the ViaVersion API:
 ```java
 FastBoard board = new FastBoard(player) {
     @Override